Heat-Stamped vs Laser-Engraved Leather Patches: What's the Difference?

 Flat appearance.
 Because the laser removes material from the surface, the result is essentially a shallow etching.
 There's no real depth or texture to the design.
 It looks printed on rather than pressed in.

 Durability concerns.
 The engraved surface is thinner than the surrounding leather.
-Over time—especially with regular wear—the design can fade, smooth out, or become less visible.
-The burned edges are also more prone to wear than compressed leather fibers.
+Over time — especially with regular wear — the design can fade, smooth out, or become less visible.
+The burned edges are also more prone to wear than compressed leather fibres.

 Smell.
-This is a minor point, but laser-engraved leather often has a faint burned smell, at least initially.
+Laser-engraved leather often has a faint burned smell, at least initially.
 It fades over time, but it's noticeable when the patches are fresh.

 How Heat-Stamping Works

 Heat-stamping (sometimes called debossing or hot stamping) uses a heated metal die to press the design into the leather.
-Instead of removing material, it compresses the leather fibers to create an indentation.
+Instead of removing material, it compresses the leather fibres to create an indentation.

 Why Heat-Stamping Produces Better Results

 Depth and texture.
 Heat-stamping creates a true three-dimensional effect.
 The design is pressed into the leather, not burned onto it.
-You can feel the impression with your fingertips.
 It has substance.

 No burning or scorching.
 Because the leather isn't being vaporized, there's no risk of scorched edges or discolouration.
 The natural colour and texture of the leather stay intact.